 You might be interested to know that Stuart and Jay's business has grown steadily through the " recession ".
 Jay started online in 2005 and Stuart followed Jay's model in 2007.
 Last year they had combined income of around $40 Million and this year it will be in the $60 -100 Million range.
 This would make them one of the largest Digital Marketing revenue generators in the world.

 Complementary to the SFM and DEA offering is the Centripetal Network Consulting offer.
 This gives Solopreneurs, SMB's and Large businesses the opportunity to integrate a " Digital Marketing Ecosystem " into their existing marketing and Sales processes.
 We are also looking for partners globally who we will train to utilise the Centripetal Network system.
-This is a business that we plan to build, globally and then exit from.

 What else ??